Odisha Masters

 The Odisha Masters, formerly known as the Odisha Open, is an annual badminton tournament held in India.
 It is part of the BWF World Tour tournaments and is leveled in BWF Tour Super 100.
 The inaugural edition took place in 2022 at the Jawaharlal Nehru Indoor Stadium in Cuttack, Odisha.

+Locations

+Below is the cities that have hosted the tournament.